 It is very important to locate the transducer in an area that is relatively free of turbulent water.
-Consider the following to find the best location with the least amount of turbulence:
+Consider the following to find the best location with the least

-- Avoid areas where there is turbulent water flow.
+1 Avoid areas where there is turbulent water flow.
 Turbulent water is normally confined to areas immediately aft of ribs, strakes, or rivets on the bottom of the boat, and in the immediate area of the propeller(s).
-The best way to locate turbulence-free water is to view the transom while the boat is moving. - Observe your propeller's direction of rotation (in forward, as you're facing the stern of the boat from behind).
+The best way to locate turbulence-free water is to view the transom while the boat is

+- 2 Observe your propeller's direction of rotation (in forward, as you're facing the stern of the boat from behind).
 Clockwise propellers create more turbulence on the port side.
-Counterclockwise propellers create more on the starboard side. - 3 Ensure there is adequate distance from the propeller(s).
-On outboard or inboard/outboard boats, it is best to locate the transducer at least 15" [38.1 cm] to the side of the propeller(s). - 4 The ideal mounting location (right of the propeller[s]).
+Counterclockwise propellers create more on the starboard side. - 3 Ensure there is adequate distance from the propeller.
+On outboard or inboard/outboard boats, it is best to locate the transducer at least 15" (38.1 cm) to the side of the propeller(s). - 4 The ideal mounting location (right of the propeller[s]).
 It is important to note that if you plan to trailer your boat, do not mount the transducer too close to trailer bunks or rollers to avoid moving or damaging the transducer during loading and unloading of the boat. - 5 For boats with stepped hulls, it may be possible to mount the transducer on the step.
-Do not mount the transducer on the transom behind a step to avoid popping the transducer out of the water at higher speeds. - 6 The transducer must be mounted so that it is parallel with the waterline, but fully submerged in the water during operation. - 7 If you have a Side Imaging® transducer, the transducer must NOT have anything obstructing the 'view' of the side looking beams.
+Do not mount the transducer on the transom behind a step to avoid popping the transducer out of the water at higher speeds. - 6 The transducer must be mounted so that it is parallel with the waterline, but fully submerged in the water during operation. - 1 If you have a Side Imaging® transducer, the transducer must NOT have anything obstructing the 'view' of the side looking beams.
 For example, nothing can be in the line of sight of these beams (not a hull, motor, or other transducer, etc.)

 NOTE: You may need to tilt the motor up and out of the way when using the side looking beams.

-Deadrise: The hydrodynamic shape of your transducer allows the sonar beams to point down without deadrise adjustment.
+Unobstructed View: This Deadrise: The hydrodynamic shape of your transducer transducer sate distance into the motor and turbulence.
+The allows the sonar beams to point down without deadrise Side Imaging has a clear view adjustment.